|Nutrition Facts (per serving)|

 Cover the pot and cook on low for about 5 to 6 hours, or until the chicken is cooked and tender.
 The chicken's internal temperature should read 165 F on an instant-read thermometer.

-- Add a chicken bouillon cube to the sauce for extra chicken flavor.
+- Add a chicken bouillon cube to the sauce for extra flavor.

 - Replace the cream of mushroom soup with cream of chicken soup or cream of chicken with herbs.

 - If you crave smoky flavor, add about 1 cup of diced ham to the dish.

-- For a burst of color, add some pimiento or red bell pepper strips to the chicken during the last hour of cooking time, or garnish the chicken with sliced green onion tops.
+- For a burst of color, add some pimiento or red bell pepper strips to the chicken during the last hour of cooking, or garnish the chicken with sliced green onion tops.